-This cupcake recipe makes adorable Easter cupcakes with an Easter bunny surprise hidden inside of them!
-They look like basic vanilla cupcakes until you cut them open and discover a surprise Easter bunny inside!
-Although they look super impressive, you’ll see that it’s easy to learn how to make this adorable Easter dessert!
+These adorable Easter cupcakes have an Easter bunny surprise hidden inside of them!
+They look like basic vanilla cupcakes until you cut them open!

 How to Make Easter Cupcakes